You are researching the current motion of tectonic plates, in particular the Arabian Plate.

-- Based on the large amount of results that are retrieved, it is a good idea to refine your results using the Narrow results by feature.
+- Based on the large amount of results that are retrieved, it is a good idea to refine your results using the filters in the left panel.

-- From the Narrow results list and the Source Type limit, select to view Scholarly Journals.
+- From the Source Type filter, click Scholarly Journals.

-- From the Subject facet limit, select to include movement and global positioning system.
-Click Apply to add the subject limits to your search.
+- Open the Subject filter using the downward arrow to expand the options, then click More to open the options further.
+Select to include kinematics and global positioning system.
+Click Apply to add the subject filters to your search.

-- Also from the Narrow results, go to the Date limit and review the distribution of records across the time period.
-This visual representation can help users quickly identify how much research has been done and included in GeoRef over a set date-range.
-Move the left hand date place holder up to 2000 to refine to records from this date forward.
+- Go to the Publication Date filter and review the distribution of records across the time period.
+This visual representation can help users quickly identify how much research has been done and included in GeoRef over a set date range.
+Move the left-hand date place holder up to 2010 to refine to records from this date forward.
 Click Update.

-- To begin reviewing your results, hover over the Preview link available on each record to view the major fields of the record.
+- To begin reviewing your results, click the Preview link available on each record to view the major fields of the record.

-- Note that clicking on any text in blue (hyperlinked) will start a brand new (lateral) search based on the term (author, publication title etc.)
+- Note that clicking on any text in blue (hyperlinked) will start a new search based on the term (author, publication title etc.).

-- In the Advanced Search page, click on the Thesaurus link.
+- From the Advanced Search page, click on the Thesaurus link.